clubajax/clubajax.github.io/bower_components/BaseComponent/README.md

 A. Multiple possibilities:

  * Babel is not transpiling.
 This could be the wrong version (try "latest" or "es2015")
+ * You might not be transpiling `node_modules` dependencies.
+Ensure they are not excluded in webpack's `exclude`.
  * As per the above FAQ, it is _*because*_ you added `.default` to the extended class.
  * You might be linking to *src/BaseComponent* instead of *dist/BaseComponent*.
  * You are using the native-shim from custom-elements-polyfill, with untranspiled code.
 If this is the purpose, use